daveramseymusic/zero-shot-nlp-3/README.md

 ## How to use

-Use this to either Ask Questions about a piece of text, or to check
+Use this to either Ask Questions about a piece of text, or to Check the Categories in a Text

 ``` python
 1+1